17th May 2025, Islamabad, Pakistan

 While battling the ailing independent film appreciation among the wider public, and supporting to celebrate the work of women filmmakers, came into existence Pakistan’s home-grown Women International Film Festival (WIFF), as the flagship initiative of Women Through Film.

-WIFF has successfully completed seven editions every year for the past seven years and we hope to host the eighth edition in a bigger, more impactful manner.
-After successful trips to Karachi and Lahore last year, WIFF intends to travel to more regions of Pakistan, especially Gilgit-Balistan.
+WIFF has successfully completed nine editions every year for the past nine years and we hope to host the tenth edition in a bigger, more impactful manner.
+After successful trips to Karachi and Lahore in 2023 and 2024, WIFF intends to travel to more regions of Pakistan, especially Gilgit-Balistan and Balochistan.
 With this larger outreach, WIFF will be able to engage more diverse groups, other than the main cities of Pakistan that already enjoy relatively more exposure.

 With the support of the Ambassade de France au Pakistan, the German Embassy in Pakistan, this year the open air public screenings spread over two days in which 20 short films were shown from all over the world, out of which three films made by Pakistani filmmakers, My Mother’s Daughter by Amen Khawaja, Baira Gharakh by Mehreen Jabbar and Awaaz by Halima Tariq were also showcased.